dd32/td-gh-ex/readme.txt

 = How to change language from English to Russian? =

+WordPress v4.0 and above:
+Change the language in the admin settings screen.
+Settings > General > Site Language.

+WordPress v3.9.2 and below:
-In main catalog of your WordPress site find wp-config.php file, open it and change define (‘WPLANG’); for define (‘WPLANG’, ‘ru_RU’)
+In the main catalog of your WordPress site, please find wp-config.php file, open it and change define( 'WPLANG', '' ); for define( 'WPLANG', 'ru_RU' ).

 = Ask your questions =